peopledoc/vault-cli/docs/howto/library.rst

     Yes, we are aware of the irony of taking a project that is literally called ``CLI`` and use it, not as a ``CLI`` but as a library.
-Maybe we could have picked a better named, but that ship has sailed.
+Maybe we could have picked a better name, but that ship has sailed.

 Here is a small usage example.
 Please refer to the :ref:`reference` section for details::